our-story-media/ourstory-resources/doc_gen/materials/README.md

 <Leader>

-To deploy Our Story in the field, you will require a variety of physical materials.
+To deploy Indaba in the field, you will require a variety of physical materials.
 Below are ready-to-download versions which you can print yourself.

 </Leader>